Setting up the model¶

 distribution) or “GEV” (Generalised Extreme Value distribution).

-option is a comma separated list of integer values that
+The Years option is a comma separated list of integer values that

 specifies the return periods for which wind speeds will be

-, the years cannot exceed the
+calculated.
+For ExtremeValueDistribution = emp, the years cannot exceed the

-total number of simulated years in the TrackGenerator
+total number of simulated years in the TrackGenerator options.

-sets the minimum number of values
+MinimumRecords sets the minimum number of values

 required for performing the fitting procedure at a given grid point.

-sets whether the hazard
+CalculateCI sets whether the hazard module will calculate

 confidence ranges using a bootstrap resampling method.
-If True
+If True,

 the module will run the fitting process multiple times and calculate